The George Hull EarlyON Child and Family Centre

 Regular visits by professionals, such as Speech-Language Pathologists and Public Health Nurses.

 Our friendly and knowledgeable Child and Family Program Facilitators offer daily drop-in programs, special activities and provide parents and caregivers with information on parenting and child development.
+Parents are also offered supportive referrals to specialized services for their child, when needed.
 The Community Engagement Program provides rich volunteer opportunities for community members and supports various community events and special activities.
-At our Highfield location, the Child and Family Educators provide in-class support, a kindergarten enrichment program and a summer enrichment program to kindergarten children at Highfield Junior School.
-Parents are also offered supportive referrals to specialized services for their child, when needed.

 To learn more about the program, please click here to download the information booklet.